Make an Impression

 This year’s theme is Generations of Strength.”

 Convey a Visual Message

 A marching contingent is brought together by a shared sense of purpose through the use of visual messages.
 Having something to do: carrying a balloon (no mylar), flag, banner, sign, a prop, or wearing a special t-shirt, or other costuming, or participating in a short walking performance (30 seconds max) reinforces this image of unity.

-We want to make a lasting impression!
+We want to make an impression!
 The crowds catch our energy as we smile, sing, dance and wave at folks.
 It can be powerful for folks to hear someone in clergy or church attire say aloud these simple words: “God blesses you.”
 Some marchers hand out blessing cards, beads or leis with their church’s contact information.
 Others sign “I love you” to the crowds.

 Signs, Flags and Banners

 There is plenty of room on your congregation’s banner for creativity, decoration and artistic statement.
 Flags can be easy to make, carry, fly, wave and twirl!
 Carrying large lightweight props can be an effective way of brightening up the contingent.

 It can be fun and satisfying to design and create a parade sign or banner with the positive message you want to convey.
 A variety of signs can attract attention and help keep attention on our contingent and your message for a longer period of time.
 Don’t be embarrassed by handmade signs — people often say handmade signs feel more personal and believable.
 Make sure the text is large enough to be seen by the crowdgoers!

 - affirm, inspire and persuade

 - raise issues which people might otherwise not think of